bravodavid56/bravodavid56.github.io/README.md

 The portfolio is intentionally simple so as not to overwhelm the viewer.
 Simply put, a portfolio is supposed to showcase a person's work, and I think it achieves this most efficiently with simplicity.

 For any questions, feel free to contact me.

+Dave Bravo-Ruelas
+dbravor@calstatela.edu
+323 362 0376